 Linear regression in action

-Linear regression is one of the most widely used statistical tools because of its conceptual simplicity and wide applicability.
+Linear regression is one of the most widely used statistical tools thanks to its conceptual simplicity and wide applicability.

 A partial list of areas that could benefit from a regression analysis includes economics, finance, business, law, meteorology, medicine, biology, chemistry, engineering, physics, education, sports, history, sociology, and psychology.